 Admission: Please check the admission requirements by the CSSE department at Auburn University.

 Deadline: Positions available until filled (no specific deadlines).
-Students are to start in Fall 2017 or Spring 2018.
+Students are to start in Spring 2018 or Fall 2018.
+Higher priority given to those that start earlier (i.e. Spring 2018).

 Due to the high volume of applications, unfortunately I’m unable to notify every applicant, except only those who appear to be a good match.